 Of course the iPad is also a worthy consumption device.
 Think of FlipBoard, Reeder, Safari, Guardian Eyewitness, The Elements, Solar Walk, and any other app that allows anyone to easily explore information, imagery and data on the web or embedded within the app.[Note: A number of readers have begun adding comments below which may also interest you.
 John.]

-Yet, the iPad has a dark side.
-Particularly for a teacher working with a class of students, each with their own iPad.
+Yet, the iPad has one challenging aspect at this time… particularly for a teacher working with a class of students, each with their own iPad.
 Consider a teacher that simply wants to facilitate teaching and learning and does not wish to devote hours to dealing with an interface that can at times be clunky, inconsistent and simply involves too many steps to get it to work.

 Which interface!?
 The conventional task of collecting, assessing and returning student works that were created on an iPad.